DassoParis/MySQLBasics/README.md

 2) Install (if not already) Visual Studio => https://visualstudio.microsoft.com/fr/downloads/

-3) Clone or download the current 'MySQLBasics' repository
+3) Clone or download this repository => 'MySQLBasics'

 4) Click and open the 'MySQL.sln' file